Alfresco/docs-alfresco/digital-workspace/latest/install/tomcat.md

 ---
 title: Install into Tomcat zip
 ---
 To install Alfresco Digital Workspace into Tomcat, you first need to install Alfresco Content Services 6.2 or above using the distribution zip.
-See [Installing using distribution zip](https://docs.alfresco.com/6.2/concepts/ch-install.html) for more information.
+See [Installing using distribution zip LINK](https://docs.alfresco.com/6.2/concepts/ch-install.html) for more information.

 1. Log in to the Support Portal at [https://support.alfresco.com](https://support.alfresco.com/).